Blog: Top Video Surveillance Development Companies to Watch in 2025

 5. Eagle Eye Networks — open-API cloud VSaaS

-Eagle Eye is the cloud VSaaS with the cleanest open API — the platform many integrators and SaaS founders build on top of.
-Typical pricing $15–$40/camera/month.
-NDAA-compliant (US, Texas).
-Best fit: distributed retail, multi-tenant SaaS, integrators who want to skip the streaming-infra build.
+Eagle Eye (Austin, TX) is the cloud VSaaS with the cleanest open API — the platform many integrators and SaaS founders build on.
+In December 2025 it merged with access-control firm Brivo and now operates under the Brivo name, though the Eagle Eye Cloud VMS product continues.
+Typical pricing $15–$40 per camera per month.
+NDAA-compliant (U.S.).
+Best fit: distributed retail, multi-tenant SaaS, and integrators who want to skip building streaming infrastructure.

 Reach for Eagle Eye when: you want a cloud back-end you can program against and resell, not just consume.

-Reach for Bosch when: you have tens of thousands of cameras, regulated storage retention, and an in-house security operations team.
+Reach for Bosch/KEENFINITY when: you run tens of thousands of cameras, regulated retention, and an in-house security-operations team.

-Reach for Honeywell when: you’re standardizing across all building-systems vendors and want surveillance bundled in.
+Reach for Honeywell when: you’re standardizing across building-systems vendors and want surveillance in the same stack.

-Rhombus competes with Verkada in cloud-managed AI surveillance, with proprietary cameras and per-camera pricing in the ~$20–$50/month range.
-NDAA-compliant (US).
-Best fit: modern retail, quick-service restaurants, small offices that want AI built in but a smaller blast radius than Verkada’s lineup.
+Rhombus (Sacramento, CA, founded 2016) competes with Verkada on cloud-managed AI surveillance — proprietary cameras, sensors, and access on one console with no on-site NVR.
+Per-camera pricing lands in the ~$20–$50/month range.
+NDAA-compliant (U.S.).
+Best fit: modern retail, quick-service restaurants, and small offices that want AI built in with a smaller hardware footprint than Verkada’s lineup.

 Reach for Rhombus when: you want a Verkada-style experience with a smaller hardware footprint and tighter pricing.

-We integrate with all the platforms above — and build the analytics, mobile clients, and white-label SaaS layers most of them don’t ship out of the box.
+We integrate with every platform above and build the analytics, mobile clients, and white-label SaaS layers most of them don’t ship out of the box.

 Book a 30-min scoping call → WhatsApp → Email us →